bgbg/cursor_commands/git-pr.md

    - If an existing draft PR was detected in step 3, remove draft status with `gh pr ready` and print updated URL.

 ## Optional arguments
-- `--issues "123,456"`: Close these issues (adds `Closes #...` footers).
-If not provided, the command will try to infer the issues from the branch name.
+- `--issues "123,456"`: Explicitly specify issue numbers to close (adds `Closes #<number>` footers to PR body).
+If not provided, the command will try to infer the issue number from the branch name pattern (e.g., `feature/123-add-auth` → issue #123).
 - `--no-open`: Do not open PR in browser after creation. (default: open)
 - `--no-copy-url`: Do not copy PR URL to clipboard. (default: copy)